jshimko/zenvalidate/README.md

 _(Zod + env + validate)_

-**Type-safe environment variable validation and strict type safety built on Zod v4.**
+**Type-safe environment variable validation with client/server support built on Zod v4.**

-## Why?
+## Why another env validation library?

-I was originally inspired to build this project because I had been using [envalid](https://github.com/af/envalid?tab=readme-ov-file) in all of my TypeScript projects for years, but I wanted to take it a step further to support using Zod for more complex validation and transformation options using an API most JS developers are already familiar with.
-So big thanks to [@af](https://github.com/af) for the initial inspiration and the nice API (the public API of `zenvalidate` is nearly identical to `envalid` for most common usage).
+I had been using [envalid](https://github.com/af/envalid?tab=readme-ov-file) in most of my projects for years, but I wanted have an API that would support using [Zod](https://zod.dev/) for the validation and transformation so the API could easily be extended using the Zod API's that most JS devs are already familiar with.

-So I essentially tried to keep the same great DX, but wrote all of the validation and type inference pieces with Zod instead.
-This allows using battle-tested Zod validation and also adds a lot of flexibility for more complex validation and transformation logic using Zod API's that everyone is probably already familiar with and using in their projects already.
+I also wanted the ability to support client/server separation for full-stack frameworks similar to how [next-runtime-env](https://github.com/expatfile/next-runtime-env) did for Next.js, but without having a dependency on Next.js or React.

+So big thanks to [@af](https://github.com/af) and [@expatfile](https://github.com/expatfile) for the initial inspiration and the nice API's (the public API of `zenvalidate` is nearly identical to `envalid` in most use cases).

 ### Key Features

-- **25+ built-in validators** - Common env var formats out of the box
+- **25+ built-in validators** - Validators for common env var formats out of the box
 - **Environment-specific defaults** - Different defaults for dev/test/prod
 - **Full type inference** - No coercion or type annotations needed
 - **Client/server separation** - Automatic security boundaries
+- **Transform functions** - Sanitize values for client exposure
+- **Framework agnostic** - Works with Next.js, Vite, Remix, plain Node.js
 - **Zero dependencies** - Only Zod v4 as a peer dependency
-- **Framework agnostic** - Works with Next.js, Vite, Remix, plain Node.js
-- **Transform functions** - Sanitize values for client exposure
-- **Strict validation** - Catch configuration errors immediately and fail fast at runtime
+- **Strict runtime safety** - Catch app configuration errors immediately and fail fast at runtime

 ## Quick Start